 Property tax levies are estimated to be collected at 98% of the annual amount.
+This allows a 2.0% delinquency factor.
 The district is basing the collection percentage on the collection in 2023 of 54.08% in February and 45.92% in August.
-Public utility tax settlements (PUPP) are estimated to be received 50% in February and 50% in August.
+Public utility tax settlements (PUPP) are estimated to be collected at 50% in February and 50% in August.